ebaauw/homebridge-zp/README.md

 To overcome this, Homebridge ZP creates an accessory and corresponding service for each Sonos zone.
 This service actually controls the Sonos *group* the zone is in rather than the zone.
 When separated, the *Living Room Sonos* service controls the standalone *Living Room* group, consisting of only the *Living Room* zone; and the *Kitchen Sonos* service controls the standalone *Kitchen* group, consisting of only the *Kitchen* zone.
 When grouped, both the *Living Room Sonos* service and the *Kitchen Sonos* service control the multi-zone *Living Room + 1* group, containing both the *Living Room* and *Kitchen* zones.
-The `Sonos Group` characteristic shows which group the zone belongs to, or rather: the name of the group coordinator zone, in this example: *Living Room*.
+The `Sonos Group` characteristic indicates which group the zone belongs to, by showing the name of the group coordinator zone, like: *Living Room*.

-So when grouped, changing the *Living Room Sonos* `Volume` changes the volume of both the *Living Room* zone and the *Kitchen* zone.
-So does changing the *Kitchen Sonos* `Volume`.
+So, when grouped, adjusting the volume of the *Living Room Sonos* service changes the volume on both the *Living Room* and *Kitchen* zones.
+The same happens if you adjust the volume of the *Kitchen Sonos* service.
-When ungrouped, changing the *Living Room Sonos* `Volume` only changes the volume of the *Living Room* zone; and changing the *Kitchen Sonos* `Volume` only changes the volume of the *Kitchen* zone.
+When ungrouped, changing the volume of the *Living Room Sonos* accessory only affects the *Living Room* zone, and changing the volume of the *Kitchen Sonos* service only affects the the *Kitchen* zone.

 ### Speakers
 To change the volume of an individual zone in a multi-zone group, an additional `Volume` characteristic is needed for the zone, next to the `Volume` characteristic for the group.